This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Retrospective

 During the retrospective phase organizations should reflect on what went well, what didn’t go well, and what can be improved in the future.
 The goal is to identify areas of improvement and to implement changes that will improve anomaly management.
-Retrospectives should be scheduled on a regular cadence such as monthly or quarterly or annually.
+Retrospectives should be scheduled on a regular cadence such as monthly or quarterly or annually and may even need to take place out of sync with the regularly scheduled cadence as necessary.

 The retrospective should include the key players that receive, analyze and remediate anomalies.
-Whoever is leading the retrospective should distribute a list of anomalies that have happened since the last retrospective to allow participants to select and come prepared to drill into specific items.
+Whomever is leading the retrospective, should distribute a list of anomalies ahead of time that will be reviewed during the meeting.
 The team should consider if all anomalies will be reviewed or if there is a certain threshold that warrants deeper analysis.
 It’s important to make sure that everyone on the team understands the purpose of the retrospective and is prepared to provide constructive feedback.

 Retrospectives are most effective when all stakeholders share open and honest feedback.
 An effective method for evaluating existing processes is the “Start, Stop, Continue” discussion exercise during which participants identify actions that should be newly implemented, stopped or continued.
 Tooling and methods should be considered during retrospective as well.